 Some fingerprint systems capture the complete fingerprint while the new systems capture only key data points defined by the fingerprint pattern.
 The digital representation of the information contains far less detail, so can’t be used to reconstruct the actual fingerprint image.
 This method requires less storage and is more secure.

 There are many manufacturers of fingerprint readers, and they use different types of sensors such as optical, ultrasonic, and capacitance.
-Each of these methods claims to provide better performance, but the differences are not significant.
+Each of these methods claims to provide a better performance, but the differences are not significant.
 They all work reasonably well when the fingerprint is well defined.
-There are some fingerprints, especially from people who have worn out fingerprints, that are not easy to read.
-No matter what sensor is used, there are always a small group of people that have problems.
+There are some fingerprints, especially from people who have worn-out fingerprints, that are not easy to read.
+No matter what sensor is used, there is always a small group of people that have problems.

 There is also a security problem with fingerprints.
 Devious minds have determined how to forge fingerprints using duplicating aids like latex, digital photography, and believe it or not – gummy bears.
 And social media being what it is, the information is readily available on the Internet.

 Fingerprint readers are becoming more popular and provide secure door control access.
 The latest IP readers include more powerful microprocessors, increased storage, and better analytic algorithms.
 The new IP biometric readers attach to the network so they are very easy to install.

 Finger Vein Readers